othalla/required-labels/README.md

 - `GITHUB_USER`: The username of the GitHub user that will post the status.
 We suggest you create a dummy github user for this purpose.
 This user *must* have permission to write to the repo in order for it to post a status.
 - `GITHUB_PW`: The password for this GitHub user.

+Or a Github Token:
+- `GITHUB_TOKEN`: The GitHub Token of the account with write permissions on the repository.

 Click "deploy app".
 The app will deploy.

 When completed, you can click "Launch App" and it will take you to an information screen which lists all of the label settings.